 This allows acting on the needs and wants of a user from such an analysis and transferring the solution to the pain points on the app interface.

 The problem of consistency is persistent in good user interface design.

 It concerns everything: from colours, icons, and fonts, to the placement of menus and buttons.

-The issue becomes even more critical if changes are due and the user interface designers who worked on the first version are no longer available.
+The issue becomes even more critical if changes are due and the user interface designers or agency here who worked on the first version are no longer available.

 Top digital solutions do not surprise their users with drastic changes.
 Instead, they use brand books and company style guides to follow the unified style and consistency throughout UI design.

 When clicking on a button, you expect to see some feedback.
 Leaving users without any is considered to be bad manners in UI design practices.